 #3.
 Avoiding Triggers

-Understand your loved one’s trigger and try to avoid them.
-When a trigger is unavoidable, ask your loved one how you can support them.
+Understand your partner’s triggers and try to avoid them.
+When a trigger is unavoidable, ask your partner how you can support them.

-This will help your loved one shift their focus.
+This will help your partner shift their focus.

 If you’re celebrating their birthday, instead of going out to dinner, choose an activity like:

 - art classes